maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="about-this-manual"></a>
 ## About this manual

-This manual is primarily a listing of the operators, commands and statements in the RetroBASIC interpreter.
+This manual is a listing of the operators, commands and statements in the RetroBASIC interpreter.
 It also details some of the internal structures and differences between dialects of BASIC.
 It is written in Markdown to make it readable on most platforms.

 <a name="abbreviations"></a>
 ### Abbreviations